the94air/laravel-ajax-crud/steps.md

 ```
 <small>📍`webpack.mix.js`</small>

 6. Now, we are going to focus on the `CRUD` component located inside of the `Content` component.
 We will be using `vue-router` to switch between the CRUD components.
-We need to install `vue-router` and create a configuration file called `router.js`, so it can be add to our vue instance in `app.js`.
+We need to install `vue-router` and create a configuration file called `router.js`, so it can be added to our `vue` instance in `app.js`.
 The `CRUD` component will be our router entry:
 ```bash
 npm i vue-router --save
 ```